artyomvp1/ai_machine_learning/README.md

 ---
 # BOOKS
-### 1. "Python Machine Learning" by Sebastian Raschka and Vahid Mirjalili
-**Why it's great:** *Provides a solid foundation in Python, machine learning, and AI.
-It’s beginner-friendly, with step-by-step explanations and practical code examples.*
-**Covers:** *Supervised/unsupervised learning, deep learning, TensorFlow, and model optimization.*

-### 2. "Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow" by Aurélien Géron
+### 1. "Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow" by Aurélien Géron
 **Why it's great:** *Combines theory and hands-on projects to teach machine learning and deep learning using Python.
 It focuses on simplicity and practical application.*
 **Covers:** *Scikit-learn, Keras, TensorFlow, and best practices for implementing models.*

-### 3. "Deep Learning for Python" by François Chollet
+### 2. "Deep Learning for Python" by François Chollet
 **Why it's great:** *Written by the creator of Keras, this book provides an accessible introduction to deep learning concepts and Python-based implementations.*
 **Covers:** *Neural networks, image recognition, natural language processing, and more.*

-### 4. "Artificial Intelligence with Python" by Prateek Joshi
+### 3. "Artificial Intelligence with Python" by Prateek Joshi
 **Why it's great:** *Ideal for those new to AI, it includes simple projects that make concepts easy to grasp.*
 **Covers:** *Building AI algorithms, natural language processing, reinforcement learning, and deep learning basics.*

-### 6. "Practical Artificial Intelligence with Python" by Arnaldo Pérez Castaño
+### 4. "Practical Artificial Intelligence with Python" by Arnaldo Pérez Castaño
 **Why it's great:** *Focuses on practical AI applications and includes projects like building chatbots, recommendation systems, and image recognition tools.*
 **Covers:** *Machine learning, data preprocessing, TensorFlow, and NLP.*